Miki0110/robotic_sensing_Fag/Workshop/README.md

 This mini-project is very simple and therefore each object is displayed on a white background, making image processing simple.

-There are two executable python files in this project
+There are three executable python files in this project
 1. instrument_data.py
-2. insrument_detector.py
+2. k_nearest_detector.py
+3. bayers_class_detector.py

-The data file is used to generate data from various training images, while the instrument detector is the actual detection program.
+The data file is used to generate data from various training images. k_nearest detector is the detection program using k-nearest as the classifier, while bayeres_class uses Bayes instead

 To test with your own images simple put .jpg files into the "materialer" folder and assign them a number, the amount of pictures tested can then be changed in the instrument_detector file